On the stability and convergence of a class of consensus systems with a nonlinear input: Notation, Conventions and Preliminary Results

-We call the sequence $\{ P(k) \}_{k\in\N}$ {\sf uniformly strongly ergodic}, if all tail sequences $\{ P(k) \}_{k=k_0}^\infty$ are strongly ergodic for all $k_0 \in \N$.
-Note that a sequence can be strongly ergodic and not uniformly strongly ergodic.
+for all $x_0 \in \R^n$ where $ E:= \spann \{ e \} $ is the space of consensus vectors.
+We call the sequence $\{ P(k) \}_{k\in\N}$ {\sf strongly ergodic for all initial times}, if all tail sequences $\{ P(k) \}_{k=k_0}^\infty$ are strongly ergodic for all $k_0 \in \N$.
+Note that a sequence can be strongly ergodic and not strongly ergodic for all initial times.
 For instance, if one of the matrices in the sequence has rank $1$ and all the subsequent matrices are the identity matrix.
+Using the transformation \eqref{eq:reparametrization} a system equivalent to \eqref{eq:consys} is given by